dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 ~~~

-In the code above, we mainly initialize the `mFlightController` variable and implement the `setStateCallback()` method of **DJIFlightController** to invoke the `updateDroneLocation()` method to update the aircraft location on the map view when it's moving.
+In the code above, we mainly initialize the `mFlightController` variable and implement the `setStateCallback()` method of **FlightController** to invoke the `updateDroneLocation()` method to update the aircraft location on the map view when it's moving.

 Moreover, let's update the `onMapReady()` method with the following codes: